Professional Liability Insurance

 Errors and Omissions (E&O), also known as professional liability or malpractice insurance in the health industry, covers liability arising out of negligent acts in rendering, or failing to render, professional services.
 Professionals are defined as people with special skills, knowledge, or experience.
 Registered health providers are considered professionals.
 Other professionals would be lawyers, accountants, engineers, technologists, or architects.
 If one provides a service or advice based on these special skills, knowledge, or education, then one has exposure to errors and omissions.
 If one does not have E&O insurance, the defense and settlement costs could bankrupt an individual.
 The most obvious reason for carrying E&O insurance is to cover the costs associated with legal proceedings and legal representation arising from complaints brought against the individual.

 Registered health practitioners often work as employees within the confines of their employer’s property and hours of operation.
-However, these professionals carry their special set of skills and knowledge wherever they go.
-Additionally, some may work as a contractor and not as an employee, and they may or may not be covered depending on the company’s errors & omissions policy.
-Additionally, some professional work—such as working part-time with another company, being self-employed in private practice, or when engaging in volunteer work—would not be covered under employer-provided insurance unless that health practitioner has their own liability insurance.
+Some dietitians may work as a contractor and not as an employee, and they may or may not be covered depending on the company’s errors & omissions policy.
+Additionally, some dietitians also consult, volunteer, or counsel others on nutrition outside of their job, including giving gratis advice, thereby exposing themselves to possible legal action or a complaint.
+In all these cases, an RD should protect themself and their clients with liability insurance.
 There is very little preventing someone from seeking legal advice or filing a lawsuit or complaint against a professional and it is important for the public and the professional that registered health practitioners carry insurance.

 What is Commercial General Liability insurance?